Palak Paneer Recipe (Indian Cheese and Spinach)

 - Oil or ghee: Ghee gives authentic Indian flavor, but you can also use butter or neutral cooking oils like canola or sunflower oil.

-- Salt: Essential to balance flavors in this spinach paneer recipe.
+- Salt: Essential to balance flavors in spinach paneer recipe.

 - Fresh coriander leaves: Garnish with fresh cilantro leaves for aroma and a finishing touch to your Indian dinner recipe.